 15% FIELD ACTIVITIES 10% PROVOCATION 01 20% PROVOCATION 02 40% FINAL PROVOCATION

 One of the main learning exercises in this course is the critique.
 We will be building this skill throughout the semester.
 Each of the assignments will be critiqued in class.
 Students are expected to participate fully in class critiques.

 Critique days mandatory attendance.
 If you are not in class or late, we will deduct from your attendance grade.
 There will be no exceptions.
 Attendance of all classes is mandatory.
-You are allowed two absences for the semester without penalty (except critique days); thereafter you will receive zero credit for the missed studio.
+You are allowed three absences for the semester without penalty (except critique days); thereafter you will receive zero credit for the missed studio.
 To receive an additional excused absence, you must ask in advance, and receive an acknowledgment from the instructor.
 Excusable absences include family emergencies, job interviews, and presenting at a conference.
 It does not include wanting to leave early for long weekend or vacation.
 To receive credit for attendance, you must arrive on time.
 No late assignments will be accepted.

 During the in class critique everyone is expected to be engaged in the discussion.
 Assignments, timely attendance, and in-class and team participation are a critical part of the grade.
 Bringing examples from outside of the class is considered to be an assignment and is also important.